leanprover-community/lean4-samples/HelloWorld/readme.md

 And you will see the console output `Hello, world!`.

-While it is designed for mathematicians and for writing proofs, it is still a general-purpose programming language.
+While Lean is designed for mathematicians and for writing proofs, it is still a general-purpose programming language.
 Let's take a closer look at the code:

 ```lean
 def main : IO Unit :=